R3mus92/Python_Projects/README.md

 	- Search GPU list by memory( it displays in a new windows the GPUs according to memory)
 	- Search GPU list by power consumption ( it displays in a new windows the GPU according to that power consumption)
 	- Search GPU list by price( it displays in a new windows the GPU according to that respective price)

+#Marketplace is a project that i am building for my Python course graduation.
+It is made with Flask framework.
+It is still WIP.
+Working links are /register and /login.
+I got my help from https://www.youtube.com/@jamalbugti9957    and    Codemy.com youtube channel.